Author: Hon Assoc Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2013.

 Blisters occur where the stratum corneum (the outer cell layer) is very thick, as is the case on the sole of the foot and palm of hands.
-Where the skin is thinner, friction tends to shear off the epidermis completely, resulting in an erosion (sore).
+Where the skin is thinner, friction tends to sheer off the epidermis completely, resulting in an erosion (sore).

 If the blister remains intact, the fluid will resorb and the damaged skin will peel off some days later.

 Tests are not necessary for typical friction blisters.
 The following investigations may be considered when blistering is frequent, extensive or failing to heal.